 As mentioned earlier, the U-2 "Spy Plane" had been ranging over much of the world since 1956.
 The advantages to be gained from overflights were dramatically emphasized by the intelligence the U-2's were bringing back.
-As the need for information grew, the flights into Russia became longer and longer until it was decided to make one way trips across the Soviet Union from Peshawar, Pakistan But on the first of the one-way flights attempted, the U-2 piloted by Francis Gary Powers was shot down by a surface-to-air missile near Sverdlovsk on 1 May 1960.
+As the need for information grew, the flights into Russia became longer and longer until it was decided to make one way trips across the Soviet Union from the second became longer and longer until it was decided to make one way trips across the Soviet Union from the U-2 piloted by Francis Gary Powers was shot down by a surface-to-air missile near Sverdlovsk on 1 May 1960.

-DYNASOAR (Dynamic Soaring): Proposed manned vehicle employing boost-glide principles. †BRATS (Ballistic Research and Test Systems): Formerly the Ballistic Systems Research and Supporting System (BALWARDS).
+DYNASOAR (Dynamic Soaring): Proposed manned vehicle employing boost-glide principles. † BRATS (Ballistic Research and Test Systems): Formerly the Ballistic Systems Research and Supporting System (BALWARDS).